David J. Danto

 If you’re using these products please send me a note and let me know if you agree or disagree with my review.
 Also, if you have a device you’d like me to review and describe in my articles, social media updates and newsletters, let me know that as well – I’m always happy to try new devices and systems with an open mind.

 This article was written by David Danto and contains solely his own, personal opinions.
 David has over three decades of experience providing problem solving leadership and innovation in media and unified communications technologies for various firms in the corporate, broadcasting and academic worlds including AT&T, Bloomberg LP, FNN, Morgan Stanley, NYU, Lehman Brothers and JP Morgan Chase.
-He now works with Dimension Data as their Principal Consultant for the collaboration, multimedia, video and AV disciplines.
+He now works as an analyst and consultant in the collaboration, multimedia, video and AV disciplines.
 He is also the IMCCA’s Director of Emerging Technology.
-David can be reached at David.Danto@Dimensiondata.com or DDanto@imcca.org and his full bio and other blogs and articles can be seen at Danto.info.
+David can be reached at DDanto@imcca.org and his full bio and other blogs and articles can be seen at Danto.info.
 Please reach-out to David if you would like to discuss how he can help your organization solve problems, develop a future-proof collaboration strategy for internal use, or if you would like his help developing solid, user-focused go-to-market strategies for your collaboration product or service.

 All images and links provided above as reference under prevailing fair use statutes.